Key Takeaways

 By adopting the Search + Read architecture, you solve the two biggest hurdles in AI development: finding the right data and cleaning it for the model.
 Using a unified API for both steps not only simplifies your code but drastically reduces your infrastructure costs.

-Ready to build your own Perplexity clone?
+Ready to build your own Perplexity-style research agent?